taustation-fan/taustation-fan.github.io/README.md

 You can buy private ships, and use those for travel.
-Since this requires several expensive and long University courses and at least 210,000 credits for the ship itself, this should be considered an advanced features.
+Since this requires several expensive and long University courses and at least 210,000 credits for the ship itself, this should be considered an advanced feature.

 In order to buy a *Private Shuttle*, you need to complete the following University courses, in this order: